jay8park/mahjong/README.md

 - active -- boolean for curent player's turn
 - players -- list of all players in the room [me, left, top, right]
 - state -- determines which buttons are active (Waiting, InTurn, Discard, Reveal, Four, MeWin, TheyWin
+- selected -- list of selected tiles in hand by id (specifically for choose() function)

 #### Functions
 Socket Functions